nexusaisystems-pro/AI-Launcher/replit.md

-# DayZ Server Browser
+# GameHub - Multi-Game Server Browser Platform

 ## Overview

-A next-generation game launcher and server browser for DayZ with AI-powered features.
-The application provides a modern web-based interface for discovering, filtering, and joining DayZ servers with automatic mod management and one-click server joining capabilities.
+A next-generation multi-game launcher and server browser platform with AI-powered features.
+Currently supporting DayZ with architecture designed for easy expansion to other games (Rust, Arma 3, Squad, etc.).
+The platform provides a modern web-based interface for discovering, filtering, and joining game servers with automatic mod management and one-click server joining capabilities.
 Built as a full-stack TypeScript application with React frontend and Express backend.

+**Three-Portal Architecture:**
+- **Public Launcher** (/) - Server browser for players (no auth required)
+- **Owner Dashboard** (/owner) - Server management portal for server owners (auth required)
+- **Admin Panel** (/admin) - Platform administration and monitoring (admin auth required)

 ## User Preferences